Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 The useful principle: reduce conflicting signals

-A nervous system struggles when the inputs conflict all day: bright screens at midnight, no morning light, caffeine instead of sleep pressure, sedentary stress, constant information, irregular meals, and no real completion signal at night.
+The through-line in this conversation is signal coherence.
+A nervous system struggles when the inputs conflict all day: bright screens at midnight, no morning light, caffeine substituting for sleep pressure, sedentary stress with no physical outlet, constant information with no completion signal.

-You do not need to fix all of it at once.
-The first win is to make one or two signals clearer.
+You don't need to fix all of it at once.
+The first win is making one or two signals clearer.

 - Morning should feel more like morning.